 Ad Majorum Gloriam Dei by David G Wilson

-Incarnation of Bread and Wine by David G Wilson
+The Mystery of Transubstantiation by David G Wilson

 Christ Eye View and Countenance by David G Wilson

 Acronym for Christianization of Negroes by David G Wilson

 The Blessing by David G Wilson

 La Pieta degli Agneli Morti by David G Wilson

 The Secrets of Monticello Sally Hemmings by David G Wilson